Clinical Practice Requirements

 Clinical Experience 1 (EDUC 501)

-Clinical Experience 1 is aligned with Literacy Theory and Methods, Multiple Subject (EDUC 463) or Literacy Theory and Methods (EDUC 464).
+Clinical Experience 1 is aligned with Literacy Theory and Methods, Multiple Subject (EDUC 463) or Literacy Theory and Methods, Single Subject (EDUC 464).
 Teacher candidates complete 50 hours of clinical practice over one semester in an elementary, middle, or high school.
 They participate actively in classroom activities and complete a case study research project about the literacy development of one student.

 Clinical Experience 2 (EDUC 521)